Aaron Goodelman

 Aaron Goodelman (1890 – 1978) was an American sculptor.
 He graduated from art school in Odessa, fleeing Eastern Europe for the United States in 1904 because of antisemitic violence..
 He attended a number of major art schools in New York and Paris, and at the outbreak of World War I returned to New York and became a sculptor there.
 He joined the Communist Party, and took part in an important exhibition denouncing the lynching of African Americans.
-Following World War II, he began to make art related to the Holocaust, and taught art at CUNY.
+Following World War II, he began to make art related to the Holocaust, and taught art at City College of New York.

 Biography

-Aaron J. Goodelman was born in Ataki, now Otaci, in what was then Bessarabia, now Moldova, and graduated from an art school in Odessa, in the Ukraine.
+Aaron J. Goodelman was born in Ataki, now Otaci, in what was then Bessarabia, now Moldova, and graduated from an art school in Odessa, in Ukraine.
 Threatened by pogroms, he immigrated to the US, to New York City.
 He attended the Cooper Union and then the National Academy of Design, and was in Paris by 1914, studying at the Beaux-Arts de Paris with French sculptor Jean Antoine Injalbert, but when World War I broke out he had to return to the US.
 To support himself during the 1920s he worked as a machinist, and became a communist (he joined the Communist party, the Yiddish branch), using his art to express his thoughts about the economic and social conditions of the time.
 By the early 1930s he showed his work at the John Reed Club; he also participated in one of the 1935 New York anti-lynching exhibitions, with a statue that denounced the racism and the violent lynchings of African Americans in the US.
 For the YKUF, the (Communist) Jewish Culture Association, he was an art editor, and he co-founded the Society of American Sculptors.
 Besides sculpture in various materials, he did illustrations for children's books.
-He turned to art inspired by the Holocaust after World War II, and in the 1960s taught at the City University of New York.
+He turned to art inspired by the Holocaust after World War II, and in the 1960s taught at the City College of New York.
 He died in New York City in 1978.
-He was interred at New Montefiore Cemetery in West Babylon, New York.